 Perhaps the best way to prevent cross-site scripting attacks is to avoid inserting untrusted data except in allowed locations.
 There are many situations in which HTML encoding rules get very complex.
 Thus, there are no practical reasons to insert untrusted data.
 Encoding and encryption are challenging, so the best choice is to not trust any user-submitted data.

 While open source security vulnerabilities can be difficult to detect and mitigate, it is not impossible.
 Having the proper safety mechanisms in place and never accepting untrusted data can help prevent many attacks.

 Obtain Security Solutions With SOOS

 Obtain the advanced security solutions you need for your business with SOOS.
 We offer easy-to-integrate open-source software scanning solutions.
-Our software composition analysis tool offers unlimited scans to unlimited users at a $99 flat monthly price.
 Take charge of the security of your web application data by adding SOOS to your toolkit.
 Contact us today to speak with a security expert about the cybersecurity needs of your business.